Swinburne University of Technology

 - A graduate certificate in a related discipline.

-- A bachelor's degree (or higher award) in any discipline and have two years of relevant work experience.*
+- A bachelor's degree (or higher award) in any discipline and two years of relevant work experience.

-Documents substantiating relevant experience are required, clearly detailing roles and duration, as well as evidence of formal and non-formal learning.
-Where relevant experience is used for the basis of admission, no further recognition for prior learning/credit can be granted on that basis.
+Documents substantiating relevant experience are required, clearly detailing roles and duration and evidence of formal and non-formal learning.
+Where relevant experience is used as the basis of admission, no further recognition for prior learning/credit can be granted.

 Recognition of Prior Learning